golphat1/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that creates symbolic link
+script that moves all files beginning with upper case